bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Closures In Depth

+* What is a closure?
+* Private Variables
+* Instances of Scopes
+* Using closures and callback functions together

 A closure is when a parent function returns another function; however, the returned inner function still has access to the parent functions scope, including variables and arguments.

 Whenever we have a function that returns another function we have the *possiblity* of creating a closure.
 If the returned function accesses the outer functions variables or arugments then that is considered a closure.
 Closures will 'scope' the outer functions variables and arguments.
 The inner function will be able to acccess these variables or parameters even after the parent function has already returned.
 Sometimes this is referred to as creating `private variables` which we will discuss in further detail later.
 Quick note, the terms outerfunction and parent function are synonymous in this post.